vamontchik/Almost-Spotify/README.md

 Usage is intuitive: The GUI presents play/pause buttons for playing and pausing the song, buttons to select which song you want to play, some sliders to adjust volume and where in the song you want to be at.
+You can go back and forth between songs by pressing the right/left buttons.

 Keyboard shortcuts:
 - Pressing the spacebar will pause/unpause the song.